horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 - DensePoint: [Classification - Optimized Version](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/tree/master/Networks/DensePoint)

 Also, for a comprehensive evaluation, we have provided three versions of each network:
-1. **Original**: the original implementation of the networks (baseline).
+1. **Baseline**: the original implementation of the networks.
-2. **Limited Delayed-Aggregation**: the one with limited delayed aggregation optimization, which is used in GNNs' implementations.
+2. **Limited Delayed-Aggregation**: the one with limited delayed-ggregation optimization, which is inspired by some GNNs implementations.
-3. **Fully Delayed-Aggregation**: the one with full delayed aggregation optimization, our proposed technique.
+3. **Fully Delayed-Aggregation**: the one with full delayed-aggregation optimization, i.e., our proposed technique.

-See below on how to run on each of them.

 ### How to Run Networks
 We have create a simple PYTHON script to navigate the repository.
 Run: